Your First Midio App

 Further reading

-Check our our for recipes and examples of how common tasks, like , and looping is done in Midio.
+• Check our our various guides for recipes and examples of how common tasks, like HTTP, working with data and looping is done in Midio.

-The is a good place to look for definitive information about every aspect of Midio.
+• The reference section is a good place to look for definitive information about every aspect of Midio.

-The section contains a comprehensive overview of all nodes available out of the box in Midio.
+• The available nodes section contains a comprehensive overview of all nodes available out of the box in Midio.